lavafeld/magma-guide/docs/guide/osint-sources.md

 - [Common Crawl](https://registry.opendata.aws/commoncrawl/) - A corpus of web
   crawl data composed of over 25 billion web pages.
 - [GDELT](https://registry.opendata.aws/gdelt/) - The Global Database of Events,
-  Language and Tone, a project that “monitors the world's broadcast, print, and web news from nearly every corner of every country in over 100 languages and identifies the people, locations, organizations, counts, themes, sources, emotions, quotes, images and events driving our global society every second of every day."
+  Language and Tone, a project that "monitors the world's broadcast, print, and web news from nearly every corner of every country in over 100 languages and identifies the people, locations, organizations, counts, themes, sources, emotions, quotes, images and events driving our global society every second of every day".
 - [GDELT Global Material Conflict 48-Hour Trend Report](https://www.gdeltproject.org/data/dailytrendreports/) -
   Every day the GDELT Project produces a PDF global trend report detailing changes in Material Conflict across the globe, instantly summarizing the